Ben Wallers

 Benedict Roger Wallers, also known as The Rebel, is the frontman, guitarist, vocalist and songwriter for the band Country Teasers.
 His lyrics often deal with taboo subjects such as racism, sexism and xenophobia from first-person standpoints.

 Biography

 Wallers has been releasing music under various guises since 1995.
 He is best known for being part of the group Country Teasers, formed in Scotland in the mid 1990s.
-Wallers is generally regarded to be Scottish, but various places of birth have been put forward, including Saville Row, London and St Albans, Hertfordshire (according to his autobiography).
+Wallers is generally regarded to be Scottish, but various places of birth have been put forward, including Savile Row, London and St Albans, Hertfordshire (according to his autobiography).
 Country Teasers bassist Sophie Politowicz plays drums in live performances and features on various Rebel recordings.
 The pair also play together in the band The Devil.